tdoolan/info/minoren/minai/pyramid.md

 experimenting and some writing code above.
 If you're not sure where to start yet, check out some of the hints in the next section.

-When you're done, don't forget to save your solution on in a text file called `pyramid`.
-We'd like you to submit your final result as part of this introduction, however your result won't be used as a selection criterium.

 ### Building blocks for the pyramid

 The text above should have given you an idea of the building blocks and what to